Alok Verma: Biography

 Along with Rakesh Asthana, Special Director CBI, Verma was entangled in a corruption controversy: both accused each other of bribery and on the recommendation of the Central Vigilance Commission, both were subsequently asked by the government to go on leave.
+Munsif, the Urdu broadsheet, on October 26 writes of the CBI affair as being one where “matters are not as simple as it seem”.
 Consequently, Verma went to the Supreme Court of India and Asthana to Delhi High Court, both of them appealing the recommendation.
 The Supreme Court canceled the decision to send Verma on leave and Verma was reinstated as CBI director two months later with the instruction that he not take any major decisions until the selection committee decided his fate over the corruption charges.
 After one day, the selection committee agreed that Verma be transferred to the position of Director General of Fire Safety, Civil Defence and Home Guard.
 The decision of the committee was based on a CVC report submitted to the SC in sealed covers.
 The CVC had been instructed by the SC to complete its investigation within two weeks under the direct supervision of former retired SC judge Justice A.K.
 Patnaik.
 The CVC concluded the inquiry with a written report on the charges levelled against Verma.
 Later, Justice Patnaik said, “There was no evidence against Verma regarding corruption.
 The entire inquiry was held on Asthana’s complaint.
 I have said in my report that none of the findings in the CVC’s report are mine.”
+Justice Patnaik also said, "The CVC report along with annexures ran to more than 1,000 pages.
+I am surprised the selection committee members could go through all the 1,000 pages in such a short period of time, appreciate the evidence and take the decision that Verma should be shunted out from the CBI Director’s post.
+It would have been better had the selection committee taken a little more time to appreciate the evidence and taken an informed decision.”